ianmackenzie/elm-geometry/README.md

 ## Philosophy

 OpenSolid is similar in functionality to other vector/linear algebra libraries but has a more geometric than mathematical focus.

+### Transformations

-For example, OpenSolid does not use matrices to define transformations (in fact, matrices are not used anywhere).
+OpenSolid does not use matrices to define transformations (in fact, matrices are not used anywhere).
 Instead, transformations are simply Elm functions such as `Point2d.rotateAround` shown above.
 This has many advantages.
-First, it means that transformations can directly used with functions like `List.map`:
+First, it means that transformations can directly used with higher-order functions like `List.map`:

 ```elm
 points =